Partial regularity in nonlocal systems II: Introduction

 We are now in the realm of classical partial regularity.
-Thanks to \eqref{contexcess} it can be now shown that \eqref{smally} is an {\em open condition}.
+Thanks to \eqref{contexcess} it can now be shown that \eqref{smally} is an {\em open condition}.
 This means that there exists a small ball $B_{r_{x}}(x)\subset \Omega$ such that \eqref{smally} holds replacing $x$ with $y$ whenever $y \in B_{r_{x}}(x)$.
 As a consequence, both \eqref{campimi} and \eqref{campi1} hold with the same constants involved whenever we are replacing $x$ with $y$.
 It follows that \eqn{esticam}

 holds whenever $0<\sigma \leq \rr$.
 The decay estimate \eqref{esticam} implies that \eqn{leadsto} We have therefore proved that a point $x\in \Omega$ satisfying the smallness condition \eqref{smally} for some affine map $\ell$ is indeed a regular point.
-This concludes the proof of Theorem \ref{mainth3} and preludes to the complete proof of Theorem \ref{mainth}.
-Indeed, this has to be converted in \eqref{mainresult} asserting that a.e. point is a regular point with an estimate on the size of non-regular points.
+This proves \eqref{condreg} $\Rightarrow$ \eqref{condreg2} in Theorem \ref{mainth3} and preludes to the complete proof of Theorem \ref{mainth}.
+Indeed, this has to be converted into \eqref{mainresult} asserting that a.e. point is a regular point with an estimate on the size of non-regular points.
 For the dimensional estimate \eqref{mainresult}$_{2}$, and the everywhere regularity in two dimensions \eqref{mainresult}$_{3}$, we need essentially two ingredients.
 First, the higher differentiability result in \eqref{higherss}.
-This goes via an indirect use of fractional difference quotients methods in the setting of the aforementioned nonlocal self-improving properties (fractional Gehring's lemma); see Section \ref{highsec}.
+This goes via an indirect use of fractional difference quotient methods in the setting of the aforementioned nonlocal self-improving properties (fractional Gehring's lemma); see Section \ref{highsec}.
 Specifically, we use that maps of the type \eqn{approssima}

 are themselves solutions to linear nonlocal systems of the type in \eqref{elr0}, i.e., \eqn{approssima2}